If you’ve always wanted to stay right on the beach in Bali, I’ve reviewed the best hotels first-hand so you know which ones are worth it.

 A modern beachfront resort designed like a Balinese village square.

-Best for: Anyone who wants to feel part of a village, with communal vibes and lots of lovely space.
+Best for: Anyone who wants to feel part of a village, with communal vibes and lots of lovely space, right on the beach.

 Insider tip: Try the restaurants at the Village Square – they’re more casual (almost like dining at a food market), but the quality is excellent.